-Primary responsibility for the third-year Post-Tenure Review (PTR) process lies with the Executive Director or delegate.
-The third-year PTR should be commenced by the Executive Director or delegate no later than during the winter term, in order to allow it to be concluded before the end of the candidate's third-year post- tenure.
-The Executive Director or delegate will contact the faculty member and request a CV and personal statement, including a discussion of contributions to institutional equity and inclusion.
-The Executive Director or delegate will add to the evaluative file copies of the faculty member's teaching evaluations received during the period under review, including quantitative summary sheets and signed written evaluations, as well as any peer evaluations of teaching conducted during the review period.
+Primary responsibility for the third-year Post-Tenure Review (PTR) process lies with the Director.
+The third-year PTR should be commenced by the Director no later than during the winter term, in order to allow it to be concluded before the end of the candidate's third-year post- tenure.
+The Director will contact the faculty member and request a CV and personal statement, including a discussion of contributions to institutional equity and inclusion.
+The Director will add to the evaluative file copies of the faculty member's teaching evaluations received during the period under review, including quantitative summary sheets and signed written evaluations, as well as any peer evaluations of teaching conducted during the review period.

-The file will be reviewed first by the Personnel Committee, which will provide a written report that may be used as received or placed in additional written context by the Executive Director or delegate.
+The file will be reviewed first by the Personnel Committee, which will provide a written report that may be used as received or placed in additional written context by the Director.
 For associate professors, the report will specifically present an honest appraisal of progress toward a successful review for promotion to full professor.